Medical Assisting at the Allen School of Health Sciences; A Career That’s Going Places!

 Medical Assistants graduate with the knowledge and experience needed to excel in the healthcare industry.
 They are trained in both clinical and administrative tasks that are critical to running an office or clinic.

 With a vast array of skills at their disposal, Medical Assistants can explore different areas of medicine and discover what they are passionate about.
-Medical Assistants have the opportunity to specialize in a certain type of medicine, teach students who also want to be Medical Assistants or even become the office manager.
+Medical Assistants have the opportunity to specialize in a certain type of medicine, teach students who also want to be Medical Assistants, or even become office managers.

 Diverse On-The-Job Experiences

 Medical Assistants are capable of performing many different tasks needed to keep the clinic or office open in addition to treating patients.
 Their versatility also ensures they will not be bored on the job because there is always something they can do.

 Additionally, the patients who come in to be treated and what they are seeking to be treated for varies daily.
 Every day on the job is different than the one before.